RLeclairPenn/MirrorHand/README.md

 What the circuit for the glove does is it has 5 voltage dividers that are connected to individual analog in pins on the mBed.
 From there we read in the values of the flexing and standardize them to a value from 0-100.
 Once that is done, we send the data in a specific format to the prosthetic hand's mBed.
 In the protoboard, we added two additional components, one for power so that it is easy to connect a battery and a diode so that the circuit is not fried in case the battery is oriented the wrong way.

+With the protoboard done, we attached it to the glove to get the final version which is shown here:

+[Insert April25_14]

+We also attached the servos to the printed forearm so it would look something like the following (mind this only has one servo):

+[Insert April25_6]

+As we tested the servo we realized that the yellow string was too thick to work properly and it caused to much friction in between the components.
+We decided to change the yellow string to nylon and connected the nylon to each of the servos.
+An example connection is shown below.

+[Insert April25_8]

+To test the connection we just attached one servo to only one finger and tested to see if it worked properly.
+Once it did we continued on to the next fingers.
+Below is a sample of one of the fingers working.

+[Insert April25_10]

+With that done, we attached all of the servos to the prosthetic hand and properly mapped the fingers.
+With some testing and calibration we achieved the following results:

+Insert[April25_11]

+We also translated the circuit for the prosthetic into a protoboard which is shown below:

+Insert[May01_1]

+Insert[May02_2]

+The circuit here is the final version of the prostethic's circuit.
+It contains 5 voltage regulators (one is underneath the mBed) that regulate the voltage outputted by the battery to the servos.
+The servos are connected to pins that have an output to regulate how much they have to move.
+Beneath the mBed there is also the bluetooth (HC05) device to communicate.
+There is also the pins to connect the battery and a diode to prevent reverse current.
+Later on we added the button and potentiometer.

+Once we connected the protoboard we achieved the following:

+We managed to grab a semi crushed can of soda:

+Insert[April25_12]

+We also managed to grab a charger:

+[Insert April25_13]

+### April 26
+After adjusting some of the strings, adding rubber bands and silicone to the prosthetics finger tip and added a button that freezes the hand in position we accomplished the following:

+[Insert April26_5]

+## Week 4

+### April 30

+Now that the mirror hand is basically completed, we added a handle to the prosthetic so that it is easier to demo.
+We also attached the prosthetic's protoboard to the forearm.
+Additionally we added and tested the potentiometer which based on how much resistance it is outputting will delay the freezing of the hand when the button is pressed.
+Basically, it is a timer that is activated when the button is pressed.
+When the timer is over the hand is frozen.
+We also made the glove have longer cables to provide more comfort to the wearer.

+The final model of the prosthetic:

+[Insert FinalProsthetic]

+The final model of the glove:

+[Insert FinalGlove]

+The use of the potentiometer can be viewed in the demo videos at the start of this blog (the summary).